Randdl/MonoDet_IOU/README.md

+# Changes
+We incorporate PIoU loss in projects/MonoRCNN/lib/att_head.py.

+To use only L1 loss, delete lines 321-326 in att_head.py and fix loss_kpt_iou to be 0.

+config files for L1 and L1+PIoU loss are in projects/MonoRCNN/config/.

 # MonoRCNN
 MonoRCNN is a monocular 3D object detection method for autonomous driving, published at ICCV 2021 and WACV 2023.
 This project is an implementation of MonoRCNN.